Sairyss/domain-driven-hexagon/README.md

 Returning errors instead of throwing them adds some extra boilerplate code, but can make your application more robust and secure.

 **Note**: Distinguish between Domain Errors and Exceptions.
 Exceptions are usually thrown and not returned.
-If you return technical Exceptions (like connection failed, process out of memory etc), It may cause some security issues and goes against [Fail-fast](https://en.wikipedia.org/wiki/Fail-fast) principle.
-Instead of terminating a program flow, returning an exception continues program execution and allows it to run in an incorrect state, which may lead to more unexpected errors, so it's generally better to throw an Exception in those cases rather then returning it.
+If you return technical Exceptions (like connection failed, process out of memory etc.), It may cause some security issues and goes against [Fail-fast](https://en.wikipedia.org/wiki/Fail-fast) principle.
+Instead of terminating a program flow, returning an exception continues program execution and allows it to run in an incorrect state, which may lead to more unexpected errors, so it's generally better to throw an Exception in those cases rather than returning it.

 Example files: